 Learn and explore northern environmental issues.

-Experience the northern environment and examine a variety of environmental issues of particular concern, including resource depletion, wilderness fragmentation, biodiversity loss, pollution and climate change.
+Experience the northern environment and examine a variety of environmental issues, including land use and interpretation, resource depletion and stewardship, wilderness fragmentation and protection, biodiversity, and threats like pollution and climate change.

 Northern Outdoor and Environmental Studies is a multidisciplinary exploration of contemporary environmental issues and human-environment relationships, with particular emphasis on northern systems.

-Drawing upon the natural and social sciences, humanities and the arts, and integrating experiential learning opportunities to bridge classroom, community and Yukon wilderness, the program critically examines a variety of environmental issues of northern concern, including:
+Drawing upon the natural and social sciences, humanities and the arts, and integrating experiential learning opportunities to bridge classroom, community and Yukon wilderness, the program critically examines a variety of environmental issues, including:

 - climate change

 The complex nature of environmental subject matter is addressed through ecological, socio-cultural, political, economic and philosophical inquiry.